Weather of 2010: September 1–7: Americas

-September 4 saw a landslide killing 12 people by hitting a bus, as record amounts of rain started falling in parts of Guatemala and south-eastern Mexico.
+September 4 saw a landslide hitting a bus and killing 12 people, as record amounts of rain fell in parts of Guatemala and south-eastern Mexico.
 Thousands were evacuated from the Mexican Gulf coastline by the state of Tabasco, as the flooding continued to grow.

 September 5 saw up to 100 people trapped in a bus by a landslide as torrential rains continued to swamp parts of Guatemala.
 Most were rescued, but 18 people were killed in the incident.

 On September 6, the region's first major tropical storm of the year killed at least 145 people in Guatemala, with at least 53 missing and thousands homeless as emergency crews struggled to reach isolated communities.
 Tropical Storm Agatha washed away hundreds of roads and collapsed many bridges in the country.
 The Chimaltenango department's governor, Erick de Leon, said that the landslides buried dozens of small rural Amerindian communities and killed at least 60 around the local village of Santa Apolonia alone.
 Local volunteers worked desperately to recover the bodies of two brothers, aged four and eight, who were buried by a landslide in the village of Parajbei.

 September 6 also saw an overnight landslide (caused by a flood) burying around 100 people who were trying to rescue victims of the previous bus trapped by a landslide along the Inter-American Highway in the Guatemalan Highlands.
 23 people were killed in the incident near the town of Santa Maria Ixtaguacan, and 12 had died in the original landslide.
-The floods were estimated by the government to have killed 45 people on the highway so far, with 38 dying over the last two days of heavy rain and landslides far.
+The floods were estimated by the government to have killed 45 people on the highway so far, with 38 dying over the last two days of heavy rain and landslides.
 President Alvaro Colom declared a nationwide state of emergency and urged that citizens to stay off the nation's highways due to the likelihood of more landslides.
 The week-long heavy rain and floods affected some 40,000 people in the country and caused $350–500 million in damage.
 He also warned that 24,000 more people were at risk and the government was running out of funds.

 Thousands more fled their homes in Honduras after mudslides and landslips killed 15 on September 6.
 State officials warned people to stay away from any swollen waterways as the rain-swollen reservoirs behind two dams near the capital of Tegucigalpa overflowed the dam walls' ramparts and spilled into a nearby river.

-Meanwhile, a weather forecast of yet more rain was issued across Central America; it prompted officials in Mexico to take precautions against rain induced landslides.
+Meanwhile, a weather forecast of more rain was issued across Central America; it prompted officials in Mexico to take precautions against rain induced landslides.
 Heavy flooding made thousands homeless in the southern Mexican states of Veracruz, Tabasco, Chiapas and Oaxaca.
-Mexican president Felipe Calderón pledged to send aid to the devastated regions on his Twitter page.

 Mexico's national power company opened floodgates on some hydroelectric dams in the region, worsening the flooding in some low-lying areas but causing no deaths and avoiding a catastrophic dam burst situation.